 She was a coach for the Manitoba Faculty of Law School’s 2014 team for the Laskin Moot Competition – a bilingual national moot court competition.

 She is a frequent presenter on various topics at conferences and training sessions sponsored by the Manitoba Council of Administrative Tribunals and is a guest lecturer for the course: Children Youth and the Law, at the Faculty of Law, University of Manitoba.
 She is also frequently asked to give presentations and participate in seminars about the ethical conduct of municipal elected officials.

 Recognition and Awards

-The value of Sherri’s work, particularly in the areas of social justice and human rights has been recognized by her peers and others.
+The value of Ms. Walsh’s work particularly in the areas of social justice and human rights has been recognized by her peers and others.

-In 2016 she was awarded the inaugural Nellie Award, in recognition of her work to promote social justice, human rights and the rights of women and girls, in Manitoba.
+- 2016 recipient of the inaugural Nellie Award in recognition of her work to promote social justice, human rights, and the rights of women and girls in Manitoba.

-In 2013 she was recognized as the Manitoba Female Litigator of the year by Benchmark Litigation Canada and has consistently been recognized as a Litigation Star by that publication, every year, since.
+- 2013 recognized as the Manitoba Female Litigator of the year by Benchmark Litigation Canada.

-In 2006 Sherri was named a “human rights star” by the Manitoba League of Persons with Disabilities.
+- 2006 named a “Human Rights Star” by the Manitoba League of Persons with Disabilities.

-In 2000 Sherri received the inaugural Manitoba Human Rights Commitment Award co-sponsored by the Canadian Human Rights Commission, the Manitoba Human Rights Commission and the Community Legal Education Association, in recognition of achievements in advancing human rights through the justice system.
+- 2000 recipient of the inaugural Manitoba Human Rights Commitment Award co-sponsored by the Canadian Human Rights Commission, the Manitoba Human Rights Commission and the Community Legal Education Association

-In 1998 she was awarded the Manitoba Bar Association’s Award for Pro Bono work.
+- 1998 recipient of the Manitoba Bar Association’s Award for Pro Bono work

 - Salisbury House of Canada et al v Deputy Minister of Finance for the Province of Manitoba, 2017 MBQB 151 (CanLII)